 Hola Foodies!
 It’s Super Bowl Weekend; and for all of you vegans out there, maybe feeling left out because of all the cheese, chicken wings, and stupid comments… Well, I got you covered.
 I made us a vegan chicken wings recipe that’ll keep you happy, while you are enjoying the game with your friends.

 The case for veganism

-I’ll say it again before we start, I’m not 100% vegan.
+I’ll say it again before we start, we’re not vegan.

 However, I need to say this to all my friends and reader-friends: being vegan does not mean making sacrifices.
 It’s more about making adjustments, and additions.

 Once you open your mind to the possibilities out there, you find out that you were missing out on so many plant based ingredients out there just because your initial definition of protein was meat.

 Now that’s what I call an unconscious sacrifice.

 As a vegan, I still can eat pizza, lasagna, and tagines; on top of pretty much any dessert I could ever want.
 All I had to do was to make adjustments and explore other alternatives.
 Once I got used to that mindset, I started craving all the vegan ingredients that a year ago didn’t even know of their existence.
 Not only that, I actually started to want to turn classics into vegan treats.
 I like the challenge!